First positive COVID-19 case in Marion County

 MARION COUNTY, Kan.
 (KSNW) – The Marion County Health Department announced the first positive case of COVID-19 in Marion County Thursday.
 Testing sent to the Kansas Department of Health and Environment’s Laboratories identified the positive case.

-The case involves a female between the ages of 20-44, with travel history.
-The Marion County Health Department has already identified and contacted those individuals whom were exposed.
-We will be monitoring contacts for fever and respiratory symptoms.
+The case involves a female between the ages of 20-44 with travel history.
+The Marion County Health Department has already identified and contacted those individuals who were exposed.
+The department will be monitoring contacts for fever and respiratory symptoms.

 Marion County Health Department said they’ll release no further information about the patient.